KiandaBPM/docs/content/docs/_index.md

 typora-root-url: ..\..\static
 ---

-The Kianda platform is a modern **low-code** and **no-code** **development platform** providing citizen developers a modern way to digitise business **processes** and build no-code or low-code elegant mobile-ready web applications.
+The Kianda platform is a modern **low-code** and **no-code** **development platform** providing citizen developers an easy way to digitise business **processes** and build no-code or low-code elegant mobile-ready web applications.
 You can also use the platform to create simple forms that can quickly evolve into an end-to-end process complete with multiple integrations task automation and real-time process monitoring.

 **Dashboards** enable an easy way to monitor how processes are performing and gain key insights to improve your business overall.
 As a citizen developer you can **customise** any components provided by the platform to best suit your needs.
 However if you have coding experience, you can use the platform to build your own widgets too.